 Let us now see how the various types of URL Redirection works in response to these HTTP Request methods.

-HTTP Redirect Methods
+HTTP Redirect Methods and Status Codes

 The need for HTTP Redirection arises when a URL on the Website becomes a Dead URL or Broken URL due to its content having moved to another URL.
 This usually happens in WordPress, when you change the Permalink Structure or the Post Name (Slug) for any Post URL.
 When this happens, the original URL gets broken and returns a HTTP 404 Error.